harryzhou2000/HarrysNotes/RemoteDevelopment/2-SSH/index.md

 ## SSH authentication with keys

 You are not allowed to automatically enter the password.
 So, when connecting SSH with password, you must manually enter it in the console.

-Moreover, sometimes it might be unsafe to use password.
+Sometimes it might be unsafe to use passwords and the server side forbids any password login.

 So, you are supposed to use a pair of public-private keys as ssh's authentication method whenever possible.